oroinc/documentation/commerce/getting_started/my_oro/my_user_menus_config.rst

 1. In the left panel, click a menu item that you want to hide.

-2. Click the :guilabel:`Hide` button in the upper-right corner of the page.
+2. Click the **Hide** button in the upper-right corner of the page.

 .. important::
     You need to reload the page to see changes.